Table Of Contents

 What is a Birth Control Shot?

 This birth control method is commonly known by the brand name Depo-Provera (or DMPA).
-The hormone shot comes in a form of an injection.
-After each injection, it prevents pregnancy for up to three months.
+The hormone shot comes in the form of an injection.
+It prevents pregnancy for up to three months after injection.

 How Does the Shot Prevent Pregnancy?

-It releases hormones just like any other birth control methods.
+The injection releases hormones just like other birth control methods.
 These hormones are chemicals that control different parts of the body.

 The progestin in the shot works by:

-- Making cervical mucus thicker in a woman which doesn’t allows sperm from getting into the eggs
+- Making cervical mucus thicker in the female body, which prevents sperm from getting into the eggs

 The shot is safe, simple and convenient to use.
 It provides an effective solution to prevent pregnancy for up to three months.
 Some of the other benefits include:

-- Prevent cancer of the lining of the uterus
+- Preventing cancer on the lining of the uterus

 - Private method of birth control (no messy packaging left around)

-- No prep work right before having sex
+- No prep work before having sex (as required for condoms)

-Many women adjust to the shot with little to no problems but some women do have an undesirable side effect.
+Many women adjust to the birth control shot with little to no problems.
+However, every women is different and so are their bodies.
+Therefore there can be some undesirable side effects.
 The most common side effect is irregular bleeding.
-This usually occurs within the first 6 to 12 months of use.
+This usually occurs within the first 6 to 12 months of use and can include:

-- Most women have fewer and lighter periods (after one year)
+- Fewer and lighter periods (after one year)

 Some less common side effects include: